 Puget Sound Wood Stove Program

-- We are still accepting enrollments for the Wood Stove Recycling & Replacement Program.
+- We are accepting enrollments for the Wood Stove Recycling & Replacement Program

-- We are extending project deadlines to allow you more time to complete your project.
-We are happy to extend the deadline of any project coupons that have already been issued.
+- We are happy to extend the deadline of any project coupons that have been issued.
 Do not hesitate to reach out with any questions to email@example.com and thank you for your patience during these extraordinary times.

 Leave your old flame behind